Reckoner: Composition

-"Reckoner" features Yorke's falsetto, "frosty, clanging" percussion, a "meandering" guitar line, piano, and strings arranged by the guitarist Jonny Greenwood.
-Yorke said the guitar riff was a homage to the Red Hot Chili Peppers guitarist John Frusciante, "in my sort of clunky 'can't-really-pick' kind of way".
+"Reckoner" features Thom Yorke's falsetto, "frosty, clanging" percussion, a "meandering" guitar line, piano, and strings arranged by the guitarist Jonny Greenwood.
+Yorke said the guitar riff was a homage to the Red Hot Chili Peppers guitarist John Frusciante "in my sort of clunky 'can't-really-pick' kind of way".

+Yorke described "Reckoner" as "kind of a love song ...
+Sort of."
+He said the lyric "because we separate like ripples on a blank shore" was the centre of In Rainbows, and that "everything's leading to that point and then going away from that point".
 According to the bassist, Colin Greenwood, "reckoner" is a Biblical word referring to Saint Peter, who judges people at the gates of heaven.
-Yorke said he was unaware of this, and had tried to let the melody drive the lyrics without overthinking them.
-He described the song as "kind of a love song ...
-Sort of."
-Yorke said the lyric "because we separate like ripples on a blank shore" was the centre of In Rainbows, and that "everything's leading to that point and then going away from that point".
+Yorke said he was unaware of this and had tried to let the melody drive the lyrics without overthinking them.

 Release

 "Reckoner" was released on Radiohead's 2007 album In Rainbows.
 As they had done for their single "Nude", on September 28, 2008, Radiohead released the separate "Reckoner" stems for fans to purchase and remix.
 Fans could upload their remixes to the Radiohead website and vote for their favourites.
 The electronic musicians James Holden, Flying Lotus and Diplo also created remixes.

 After the stems went on sale, "Reckoner" reached number 74 on the UK singles chart.
-It did not enter the US Billboard Hot 100, but reached number 21 on the Bubbling Under Hot 100 Singles chart, a 25-song extension of the Hot 100.
+It reached number 21 on the Bubbling Under Hot 100 Singles chart, a 25-song extension of the Billboard Hot 100.
 A performance of "Reckoner" was included on the 2008 live video In Rainbows – From the Basement.
 "Reckoner" was used in the credits of the 2008 film Choke, based on the novel by Chuck Palahniuk.
 The singer-songwriter Lorde used the "Reckoner" drum track while developing her 2025 song "What Was That".